Skip to main content

 if event.Score > highScore.Value() {

-// Format and emit the high score message
+// Format and send the high score message

 message := fmt.Sprintf("🏆 New high score for %s: %d (previous: %d)\n",